 Division FD is now participating in Online Scheduling for UMC hearings.
 Click on the link Online Scheduling and follow the directions.

-Effective immediately, Order of Referral to General Magistrates are to be sent directly to the Magistrates for review.
+Effective immediately, Orders of Referral to General Magistrates are to be sent directly to the Magistrates for review.
 Please review the Magistrates Webpage for the instructions on submitting proposed orders via the OLS.

 Uniform Motion Calendar (UMC)

 - Tuesday through Thursday, 8:45 a.m. – 9:15 a.m., in Courtroom 6C.
 Scheduling is between the attorneys and/or self-represented litigants.
 The hearings are not scheduled with the judicial assistant.
 Parties will be heard on a first come, first serve basis (please sign in with the courtroom deputy).